 - 1. Chock the front wheels of the vehicle. - 2.
-Raise and support the drive axles. - 3.
+Raise and support the drive axles on safety stands. - 3.
 Remove the drive tires from the side of the vehicle being serviced. - 4.
-Remove and discard the M16 saddle cap fasteners that attach the saddle assembly to the center bushing, see Figure 8-2. - 5.
+Remove and discard the M16 or M20 saddle cap fasteners that attach the saddle assembly to the center bushing, see Figure 8-2. - 5.
 Raise the vehicle's frame just enough to create a 1⁄2" (13 mm) gap between the saddle assembly and center bushing.
-Support the vehicle's frame at this height. - 6.
+Support the vehicle's frame at this height on safety stands. - 6.
 Remove the progressive load springs M10 fasteners and discard, see Figure 8-4. - 7.
 Remove the progressive load springs. - 8.
 Apply NLGI #2-EP (Extreme Pressure) chassis lubricant to the threaded rod of the Saddle Disassembly Tool Part No. 66086-113L, see Figure 8-3.